Score Distillation of Flow Matching Models: Experimental Results

 For rectified-flow SANA (0.6B and 1.6B), SiD-DiT achieves comparable FID to the original teacher while slightly improving CLIP and maintaining GenEval.
 With adversarial learning, SiD$_2^{a}$ reduces FID substantially (25.82 vs.\ 28.01 at 0.6B, and 26.31 vs.\ 28.71 at 1.6B) while preserving CLIP and GenEval scores.
 For TrigFlow-based SANA, SiD outperforms SANA-Sprint across both scales.
-At 0.6B, SiD-DiT improves FID from 26.97 to 25.34, and further down to 22.46 with adversarial learning, while maintaining higher CLIP and GenEval scores.
-At 1.6B, SiD-DiT reduces FID from 24.60 to 23.81 (and 22.58 with SiD$_2^{a}$) and also achieves the best CLIP (0.336) without sacrificing GenEval (0.77).
+At 0.6B, SiD improves FID from 26.97 to 25.34, and further down to 22.46 with adversarial learning, while maintaining higher CLIP and GenEval scores.
+At 1.6B, SiD reduces FID from 24.60 to 23.81 (and 22.58 with SiD$_2^{a}$) and also achieves the best CLIP (0.336) without sacrificing GenEval (0.77). {SiD also achieves competitive human preference performance relative to both the teacher model and other distillation baselines for both rectified-flow and TrigFlow-based SANA.
+On rectified-flow SANA, SiD notably surpasses the teacher in HPSv2 (0.287 vs. 0.306 at 0.6B, and 0.306 vs. 0.317 at 1.6B), while maintaining comparable performance on the other preference metrics.}

 Overall, SiD-DiT delivers consistent improvements over SANA-Sprint on TrigFlow checkpoints, despite being data-free, while SiD$_2^{a}$-DiT provides the strongest FID reductions across all settings.
 These results underscore the robustness of our method in both data-free and data-aided distillation.